Bearwood Primary School

 • All relevant SEND information will be passed onto the new school

-• Preparations for transition for those children with an EHCP will begin at the Y5 Annual Review meeting
+• Preparations for transition will begin at the Y5 Annual Review meeting

 9.5: What information will be provided to my child's new school?